 Middlesex also offers an Intensive Academic English course (Pre-Sessional) that ranges from 5-17 weeks depending on your level of English.
 Successful completion of this course would meet English language entry requirements.

-We have very strong links to the film and television media sectors so you will be well placed as a Middlesex graduate to take up work within the creative media sector.
+We have very strong links to the film and television media sectors in London and beyond.

 "The contacts and work experience opportunities I gained on my degree have led to my first proper paid work in television.